Mood Changes in Senior Dogs

 Protect Sleep to Prevent a More Turbulent Day

-Sleep disruption is both a symptom and a driver of mood change.
-Older dogs may nap more during the day but sleep less soundly at night, especially if pain, urinary urgency, or cognitive changes are present.
-In canine cognitive dysfunction, altered sleep-wake cycles are a classic complaint, and they often worsen household stress because everyone becomes overtired (Dewey, 2019).
+Sleep disruption is both a symptom and a driver of mood change, and it is a frequent reason older dogs grow restless.
+Many nap more by day but sleep less soundly at night, especially with pain, urinary urgency, or cognitive change, and in canine cognitive dysfunction an altered sleep-wake cycle is a classic complaint that overtires the whole household (Dewey, 2019).

 Treat Movement Comfort as a Mood Intervention